 The Extension Helper provides the iframe with an authentication JWT.
 When the iframe wants to communicate with its EBS, it sends this token in an HTTP header to the EBS.
 The JWT is signed by Twitch, using a secret shared between Twitch and the extension developer.
 The EBS can then use this secret to verify the incoming JWT and ensure that received messages are from a legitimate source.
 Also, the JWT itself contains reliable information about the role of the sender; e.g., whether the incoming message is from a viewer or a broadcaster.

-- Opaque identifiers that identify viewers without revealing their Twitch identity.
-Using the opaque ID, developers can determine a viewer’s authenticated state.
+Opaque IDs identify viewers without revealing the viewer’s Twitch identity.
+Using an opaque ID, developers can determine a viewer’s authenticated state.
 Logged-out users also have an opaque ID, but it is not guaranteed to be the same between channels or sessions.

-Opaque IDs persist across all channels, and they do not change unless viewers explicitly request to rotate their identity.
+Opaque IDs persist across all channels, and they do not change unless viewers explicitly request a change (rotation).
 We encourage developers to use their EBS to store per-viewer information, using opaque IDs as keys.
-If your extension needs to know the viewer’s numeric Twitch ID, use the Request Identity Link field on the Extensions manager Capabilities tab.
+If your extension needs to know the viewer’s numeric Twitch ID, use the Request Identity Link field on the Extensions Manager Capabilities tab.

 Note: An opaque ID that begins with “A” is a logged-out user and should not be persisted.
 It will change every time the logged-out user loads your extension.